Mount Rainier National Park 2 Day Itinerary for First Timers

 The Perfect 2 Day Mount Rainier National Park Itinerary

 For the purpose of this itinerary, I recommend staying at a cabin, lodge, or motel in Ashford, WA, or at a campsite nearby the Nisqually entrance.
-I’ve also used HipCamp before to book campsites in this area, and it’s great!
 The Nisqually Entrance is the oldest and most popular entrance to the park to access Longmire and Paradise1.
 You can learn more about booking campsites within the National Park by visiting the nps.gov website.

 If you’re hoping to stay inside the park at either Paradise Inn (open seasonally – May through September) or National Park Inn (open year-round), you’ll want to make reservations as early as possible because these accommodations book up insanely fast.